 Though the Hungary spin looked to have cost him his seat for 2017, a convincing drive to tenth in Malaysia - his first points finish of the year - was followed by the news that he'd been retained for a second season.

 All things considered, it would be wrong to judge Jolyon on his 2016 results.
-However, with Renault expected to take a significant step forward in 2017, and with a new teammate, in the form of Nico Hulkenberg, by which to compare, the new season should tell us whether the Briton has 'the right stuff' for F1.
-No more excuses, for either Jolyon or Renault.
+However, with Renault expected to take a significant step forward in 2017, and with a new teammate, in the form of Nico Hulkenberg, by which to compare, the new season should tell us whether the Briton had 'the right stuff' for F1.
+There would be no more excuses, for either Jolyon or Renault.